Build-Week-Sleep-Tracker1/BE/README.md

 Code: 200 (Successful Edit)
 ```
 {
-  "total_hours": (changed hours if applicable),
-  "awakeness": (changed hours if applicable)
+  "changes": {
+    "total_hours": 10,
+    "awakeness": 4,
+    "user_id": 1
+  },
+  "sleepid": "3"
 }
 ```

-Code: 404 (Unsuccesful Update)
+Code: 404 (Not Found)
 ```
 {
-  message: "The entry could not be updated"
+  message: "This user does not exist"
+}

+or

+{
+ message: "No entry exists with this ID for this User"
 }
 ```
 Code 500 (Internal Error)